egalpin/apt-vim/README.md

 For an example plugin recipe, see [tern_for_vim][tern_for_vim].
 If you'd like to have a recipe created for your plugin, please open an issue :-)

 __Note:__ `apt-vim` is under active development.
-Please report any issues, however minor you feel they may be, by opening an [issue][issues].
+Please report any issues, questions, or suggestions, however minor you feel they may be, by opening an [issue][issues].
 Please also open a new [issue][issues] to create a feature request.
 Adding tags and thorough descriptions will be of great help!

 #Installation
 1. Install Vim